Today’s Facebook feed included a post with a quote from Thich Nhat Hanh.

 If I am incapable of washing dishes joyfully, if I want to finish them quickly so I can go and have dessert or a cup of tea, I will be equally incapable of enjoying my dessert or my tea when I finally have them.

-The Ego is a master of deception.
+The Ego/Mind is a master of deception.
 Not because it is evil or has bad intentions for us; rather, it strives to remain in control at all times, “protecting” us from perceived threats or even undesirable outcomes.
 This is more true when it comes to spiritual or religious matters.
-The Ego can excel in sacrificial or disciplinary action in the name of spirituality, as long as it can remain active and in control.
+The mind can excel in sacrificial or disciplinary action in the name of spirituality, as long as it can remain active and in control.
 Thus it is easy to feel that one is being spiritual by completing an undesirable chore prior to rewarding oneself, or that it is OK to take a break as long as you are fulfilling your obligations.
-However, this is not spirituality.
-Serenity is recognizing the truly important, such as serving a beloved by washing the dishes, or being grateful that one has food and dishes to clean up.
-It is also taking joy in the delights of dessert and tea.
-While our goal may not be to live a life of perfection, the more time we spend in Serenity, the more fulfilled we will be and, for recovering addicts, the more our recovery is insured.
+These are simply false religious beliefs.
+Self Love and Respect will motivate cleaning up as well as relaxation and Joy will be present in both.

 The point of the above quotation is not the work which needs to be done, neither is it the discipline of handling more important matters first.
-The point is surrendering to spirit in order to be present in the moment and abiding in Serenity, being mindful of that which is truly important and taking Joy in the moment.
-The author’s point in the above quote is that rushing through a chore to get to what the Ego wants to do robs one of the Joy of both the chore and the relaxation afterward.
+The point is surrendering to Spirit in order to be present in the moment and abiding in Serenity, being mindful of that which is truly important and taking Joy in the moment.
+The author’s point in the above quote is that rushing through a chore to get to what the Ego wants to do is being led by the Ego and being spiritually unaware.